ropensci/rnassqs/paper.md

 'Quick Stats' and avoid limitations on the number of records per request, but do not resolve issues of automated repeated requests or of making data requests reproducible.
->>>>>>> a3e820c98d6e779d0974f640a3c9e616ad9d9e33

 # Acknowledgements

-Thank you to Jonathan Adams, Julia Piaskowski, and Joseph Stachelek for contributions.
+Thank you to Jonathan Adams, Julia Piaskowski, and Joseph Stachelek for code contributions.
+A huge thanks to reviewers Adam H Sparks and Neal Richardson for their thoughtful feedback to improve the package and documentation.

 # References